Getting started with Zoom Phone (admin)

 After setting up your phone users, direct phone numbers, and desk phones, you can set up these advanced features that organize your phone users and modify how calls are handled.

-Auto receptionists and interactive voice response (IVR)
+Auto receptionists and Interactive Voice Response (IVR)

 Auto receptionists answer calls with a personalized recording and routes calls to a phone user, or call queue.
-You can set up an auto receptionist to route to an IVR system that provides callers with several routing options and allows them search a directory of your phone users.
+You can set up an auto receptionist to route to an IVR system that provides callers with several routing options and allows them to search a directory of your phone users.

 If you want to organize your phone users into groups, you should create multiple sites.
 For example, you could create multiple sites based on office location or department.
 You can also assign a site code to each site, allowing users to easily identify and dial phone extensions that belong to the same site.